-As the PIER's Implementation Lead, Eddy will be developing and executing a strategy to engage underrepresented workers in the transportation, supply chain, and logistics industries.
-As a member of the African Nova Scotian community, much of his work will focus on engaging youth, mid-career talent, and entrepreneurs from the ANS community, in port and port-adjacent careers.
-Eddy will also be working with the Workforce Development team to implement awareness building programs, youth-oriented initiatives, a work integrated learning program, and recruitment strategies targeting diverse talent
+As the PIER's Implementation Lead, Eddy is developing and executing a strategy to engage underrepresented workers in the transportation, supply chain, and logistics industries.
+As a member of the African Nova Scotian community, much of his work focuses on engaging youth, mid-career talent, and entrepreneurs from the ANS community, in port and port-adjacent careers.
+Eddy is also working with the Workforce Development team to implement awareness building programs, youth-oriented initiatives, a work integrated learning program, and recruitment strategies targeting diverse talent

 Eddy is the grandson and namesake of the longest active civil rights protestor in North American history.
 He spent the majority of his life living, learning and growing on the lands where the community of Africville once stood.
 His experiences from such a remarkable time in history have shaped him to become a small business owner, co-host and co-creator of an award winning podcast, community advocate/activist as well as a consultant.